 Slow Cooker Directions:

-- Season pork with black pepper and garlic powder.
+- Season pork with salt, black pepper, garlic powder, and onion powder.

 - In a large saute pan, over medium heat, add olive oil.
 Add the pork and brown on all sides.
 Set aside.

-- Stir in the red wine and use a wooden spoon to pick up and stuck brown bits at bottom of the pan.
+- Stir in the red wine and use a wooden spoon to pick up any browned bits at the bottom of the pan.
 Cook about 2 minutes.
+Set aside.

-- To the slow cooker the red wine reduction, crushed tomatoes, tomato paste, water, bay leaf, fennel, oregano, basil, black pepper, and a dash of salt.
+- To the slow cooker, add the red wine reduction, crushed tomatoes, diced tomatoes, tomato paste, water, bay leaf, ground fennel, dried oregano, dried basil, salt, and black pepper.
 Stir together.

 - Add in the browned pork.

-- Set for 8 hours low, 4 hours high.
+- Set for 8 hours on low or 4 hours on high.

 - Pork should pull apart easily.
-Remove and shred the pork, return to sauce.
-Discard bay leaf.
+Remove and shred the pork, return it to the sauce.

 - Check the seasoning, reseason if needed.

-- Serve pork ragu with pappardelle or your favorite pasta, mashed potatoes, etc.
+- Serve pork ragu with pappardelle or your favorite pasta or over mashed potatoes.

 Oven Directions: